idrave/FOND-ASP/README.md

 In this example, the solution will amount to a strong plan because no conditional fairness pairs have been specified.
 See below to use a specialized version that will solve it much faster.

+When given a PDDL file as above, the system will run in two phases.
+In the _first phase_, the PDDL is translated into an ASP flat encoding of the state space.
+By default, the number of states encoded is incrementally tracked and reported; that can be switched off via `-notrack`.
+In the _second phase_, the encoded flat representation of the PDDL problem is solved against a FOND+ planner solver (or a specialized one if option `-planner` is used).

 After execution, the planner will leave the following files in the output folder (`output/` by default, but can be specified via option `-out`):

 * `proc_p07.lp`: the full planning problem encoded as a set of ASP facts; see below for atoms used.
 This can be re-used to run the planner directly on this encoding and avoid a re-encoding.